-The Effects of Soiling on Thin Film Frameless Modules
+The Effects of Soiling on First Solar Frameless CdTe Modules in California

 Caron and Littmann from First Solar recently published a study of the effects of PV module soiling on First Solar CdTe PV Modules in California [4].
 They measured soiling rates of less than 1% per month in desert environments in California, "peak" soiling rates of 11.5% per month in "heavy agricultural regions of the Central Valley," and total monthly soiling losses approaching peak values of 9% [4].
 The authors were also able to correlate experimentally measured PV module soiling with the normalized performance of a First Solar PV array located 35 km away from their soiling measurement experiment.
 The results are shown below in Figure 3, which is reproduced from their work: